serve4people/serve4people.github.io/README.md

 # serve4people.github.io
-This website is for everyone.
+This is an introductory website.